daphnesaj/alx-system_engineering-devops/0x00-shell_basics/README.md

 13-symbolic_link: This script creates a symbolic link to the file /bin/ls names ls

 14-copy_html: This script copies HTML files from the current dir to the parent dir and updates that of the parent dir if it exists

+100-lets_move: This script moves files that begin with uppercase to /tmp/u

+101-clean_emacs: This script deletes all files that end with ~

+102-tree: This script creates the directories with the appropriate parent directories

+103-commas: This script lists, orders and separates each item with a comma